-Karl Prybyloski, composer and pianist, is best known for creating maritime atmosphere in his piano compositions.
-His recognizable style, that combines an excellent classical piano technique with wild impressionist freedom, gives his music a unique language, in which he expresses his fascination by water movements and ocean.
+Karl Prybyloski, composer and pianist, is best known for creating maritime, aquatic harmonies in his piano compositions.
+His recognisable style combines a great classical piano technique with wild improvisational skills.
+This translates into an impressionist freedom and gives his music a unique language where he expresses his fascination by water movements and ocean.

-Karl's audiences are captivated by his unusual impressionist, spacious sound and live improvising, which, according to him, is the biggest achievement an artist can offer to his audience: a real time music creation inspired by a moment, space and life experiences.
+Karl's listeners are captivated by his spacious sound and live improvising, which, according to him, is the biggest achievement an artist can offer to his audience: a real time music creation inspired by a moment, space and life experiences.

-Karl studied classical piano in Poland, Portugal and the UK, where he engaged in jazz studies at Morley College under Sarah Dhillon’s supervision and took classes of performance with a British conductor Quentin Clare.
+Karl studied classical piano in Poland, Portugal and the UK, where he engaged in jazz studies in London and took classes of performance with a British conductor Quentin Clare.

-After his several recitals in South America (Sao Paulo, Mexico City and Buenos Aires) his piano playing was acclaimed as ’magical’ by Agenda Clasical de Buenos Aires.
+After several recitals in South America (Sao Paulo, Mexico City and Buenos Aires) his piano playing was acclaimed as ’magical’ by Agenda Clasical de Buenos Aires.
 In Europe, Time Out Lisbon described him as ‘late romantic’ referring to his latest concert played at Teatro do Bairro.
-Karl regularly gives recitals where improvisation on other composers (mainly Rachmaninoff and Ravel) and his own compositions are core part of each of his concert.
-Polish Institute of Culture after his Madrid recital (Casa Galicia) stated that it is ‘’rarely to see such a level of improvisation on current music scenes’’.
+Polish Institute of Culture after his Madrid recital stated that it is ‘’rarely to see such a level of improvisation on current music scenes’’.
 Karl’s concerts prove that combining his own compositions with elements of total freedom of improvisation, is the highest form of art an artist can offer to its public.
-His technically challenging program and original pieces can be as attractive as traditional, ordinary piano repertoire.
-A proof of that is an enthusiastic reception and reviews of his all his concerts be it in Madrid, Berlin, Montreal, Lisbon, Barcelona, London, Sao Paulo, Buenos Aires, to name a few.
+His technically challenging recitals (echoing often Rachmaninoff and Ravel) and original pieces can be as attractive as traditional, ordinary piano repertoire.
+A proof of that is an enthusiastic reception and reviews of his all his concerts in Madrid, Montreal, Lisbon, Barcelona, London or Buenos Aires, to name a few.

-He is currently composing my first piano sonata and, simultaneously, transcribing into music sheets my best improvisations, hoping to publish them soon.
+He is currently composing my first piano sonata and, simultaneously, working on his third piano album.